bhanzelka/bhanzelka.github.io/README.md

 To our surprise, we were able to use our client to connect to the other chatrooms.
 After connected, the application worked like a chat app should, even providing the option for private messaging.
 This was one of my favorite assignments at Wesminster because I was able to use my program to interact with other programs that Westminster students made.
 Not only that, this application gave me a deeper understanding of protocols and their importance.
 So long as you are following a strict set of rules, you'll be able to "talk" with others implementing that protocol.

-"This project addressed the computer science learning goals : 1.
-Attaining a system-level understanding of the computer
+This project addressed the computer science learning goals :
+1. Attaining a system-level understanding of the computer
-                                                              1. Develop effective problem-solving skills.
+2. Develop effective problem-solving skills.

 ### [Recipies Database](https://github.com/bhanzelka/Recipes)